florian-beetz/bachelor-thesis/thesis.md

 ## Upgrading Libraries

-In the second iteration the focus lay on updating the libraries removed in iteration one to versions that are compatible with Java 9.
+In the second iteration, the focus lay on updating the libraries removed in iteration one to versions that are compatible with Java 9.
 Not much work was done on JabRef itself, but getting in contact with library maintainers and participation in their open source projects was the main